REBELinBLUE/kube-guide/3-tutorial.md

       image: gcr.io/kuar-demo/kuard-amd64:purple
 ```

-You can use the `kubectl explain` command to get an explaination of each of these fields, for example
+You can use the `kubectl explain` command to get an explanation of each of these fields, for example

 ```bash
 ❯ kubectl explain pod.spec.containers